aissam-out/Deep-Learning-101/README.md

 # Deep-Learning-101

-This repository contains the basics of Deep Learning
+This repository contains the basic building blocks of Deep Learning: